chrhodes/VNCOffice/README.md

 ### VisioTemplates

-As I learned more about Visio I started creating my own templates that took advantage of the VSTO code behand.
+As I learned more about Visio I started creating my own templates and stencils that took advantage of the VSTO code behand.
 The NapkinMaking folder has a lot of stuff I use all the time.

 ### VNC.AddInHelper